lo-la-do-li/romcom/README.md

 ![Your Cover Here](https://scontent.fapa1-2.fna.fbcdn.net/v/t1.0-9/118764029_10160266490683677_8875513111090355122_n.jpg?_nc_cat=104&_nc_sid=0debeb&_nc_ohc=r0tfC6r9-ncAX_fGFbw&_nc_ht=scontent.fapa1-2.fna&oh=f46a2e81f2b9a550948984d9725d6a12&oe=5F72FEC6)

-The user may enter a title, two descriptors and even a link to their favorite image to make it their own!
+Once within the `Make Your Own Cover` section, the user may enter a title, two descriptors and even a link to their favorite image to make it their own!
+Click `Make My Book` to transform what you've entered into a seductive, steamy novel *more* than worthy of your local drugstore's most middle shelf.

 (some personal favorites:)